According to the IOM World Migration Report 2022, the number of international migrants is estimated to be 281 million globally.

 Of these, 21 million were refugees.
 48 million people were internally displaced, 4.1 million were asylum-seekers, and 3.9 million were Venezuelans displaced abroad.

-Today, on International Migrants Day, the idea of choice is important.
 No one chooses to give up their lives and start again in a new and often hostile environment.
-No one choses for their children to lose out on years of schooling or their newborn to have no legal identity.
+No one chooses for their children to lose out on years of schooling or their newborn to have no legal identity.

 The mentality of Europe towards refugees can often be one of being under siege, unable to cope with the fact that people need shelter within the borders of Europe.